carotopia/carotopia/README.md

 ### Hi there 	:dizzy:

-⭐   I'm Carolina, from Mexico.
+⭐   I'm Carolina, from Mexico

-⭐   I really enjoy designing and programming video games, as well as UX design in general.
+⭐   I really enjoy designing and programming video games, as well as UX design in general

 ⭐   I'm currently studying Computer Science and Technology